Boundary conformal field theory, holography and bulk locality: Discussions and conclusion

 \section{Discussions and conclusion}

-We have shown that the one-loop correction to the BCFT two-point correlator obtained from a local bulk effective action in AdS with an end-of-the-world brane is not compatible with the analytic structure required by boundary conformal symmetry under standard boundary conditions. {This incompatibility cannot be removed by local counter terms or field redefinitions and therefore places a sharp constraint on the validity of a strictly local bulk description.}
+We have shown that the one-loop correction to the BCFT two-point correlator obtained from a local bulk effective action in AdS with an end-of-the-world brane is not compatible with the analytic structure required by boundary conformal symmetry under standard boundary conditions.
+This places a sharp constraint on the validity of a strictly local bulk description.

 Our results show that maintaining consistency at loop level requires additional ingredients beyond a local bulk effective field theory with standard boundary conditions.
 Possible resolutions include brane-localized interactions, explicit defect degrees of freedom, modified boundary conditions, or intrinsically nonlocal bulk dynamics.
 More broadly, this work establishes BCFT two-point functions as precise probes of microscopic bulk locality and provides a concrete framework for exploring how boundaries and defects modify the emergence of spacetime in holographic duals.